galli-leo/Testfighter/README.md

 #####All Clients
 - Your beta testers just need to unzip them and put them in a convinient location.
 - You also need to upload any updates yourself.
 (Although changing the settings.json is not required anymore.)
-You can do this by uploading the zipped releases to "/path/to/server/folder/builds/apps/os_short_name/".
+You can do this by uploading the zipped releases (without the os name suffix) to "/path/to/server/folder/builds/apps/os_short_name/".